namannnrana/apple_product-analysis/README.md

 ## 11. Most Expensive and Least Expensive Apple Phone
 - Identify the most expensive and least expensive Apple phones in the dataset.
-## Data Overview

-The dataset contains information about movies, actors, directors, producers, genres, ROI, and profits.
-The analysis is based on this structured data to answer the above questions.

 This analysis will provide valuable insights into the performance, pricing, and review patterns of Apple phones.